Puchaczov/TQL.CronExpression/README.md

 [![Stories in Ready](https://badge.waffle.io/Puchaczov/CronExpression.png?label=ready&title=Ready)](https://waffle.io/Puchaczov/CronExpression)
 # CronExpression
 <h2 class="western" lang="en-US">What is CronExpression</h2>
-<p lang="en-US">CronExpression is a .NET library provids CRON
+<p lang="en-US">CronExpression is a .NET library provides CRON
 expression analysis tools and evaluation environment.
 By this library you can for example process your expression in a way that allows you to judge provided expression correctness.
 You can use it as